okok147/Flutter-UI-Reality/mobile_application_activity_04/README.md

     - Use CustomIcon + dio for building appBar's content
     - Use DateTime for 'x' mins ago
     - Use flutter_shimmer for chart effect!
+    - Use FadeInImage for loading image from Internet